dreth/dreth.github.io/blog/drafts/evaluate_crypto_projects/article.md

 Each one of these categories will have their own specific criteria to consider.
 I'll focus on the top three, payment blockchains, smart contract blockchains and apps.

-## Questions applicable to any crypto project
+## Questions to answer about any crypto project

 Some questions I ask myself that I think apply to every crypto project: